ssire/axel-forms/README.md

 AXEL-FORMS Library
 ==================

-AXEL-FORMS is an extension to the Adaptable XML Editing Library that defines additional plugins and filters, and a binding mechanism to create form based applications.
+AXEL-FORMS is an extension to the [Adaptable XML Editing Library](https://github.com/ssire/axel) that defines additional plugins and filters to create forms, a binding mechanism and a command mechanism.
+Like AXEL, AXEL-FORMS is an open source (LGPL v2.1) library.

-AXEL-FORMS also includes the AXEL-MICRO library.
-This library allows to use simple micro-format instructions to create submission actions and other actions using the AXEL library functionalities, without writing Javascript code.
+With the **binding mechanism** you can dynamically constrain the authoring process (e.g. constrain a field input space with a regexp, contrain two dates to follow each other, etc).

+With the **command mechanism** you can insert high-level commands such as __save__ (save the open document to a server), or __load__ (load a document into an editor) into a page.
+This way it is easy to create editing user interfaces.

+Both the binding and the command mechanisms rely on microformat instructions to be included into the page markup.
+The benefit is that you can start using the library without writing Javascript code, in a fully declarative way.

+Javascript developers have access to the binding and command mechanisms in the `$axel.binding` and `$axel.command` namespaces.
+The documented binding API and command API explain how to create and register new bindings and commands.

 Pre-requisites
 --------------

-AXEL-FORMS and the AXEL-MICRO libraries requires JQuery.
+AXEL-FORMS requires JQuery.

-You must use this library as a sibling folder to the AXEL source code distribution available at [https://github.com/ssire/axel]().
+You must checkout this repository into a sibling directory of the AXEL code distribution available at [https://github.com/ssire/axel]().

-To clone the AXEL distribution from its git repo run `git clone git://github.com/ssire/axel.git`.
+To clone the AXEL distribution from its git repo run :

+`git clone git://github.com/ssire/axel.git`.

-To clone the AXEL-FORMS distribution from its bitbucket repo run `git clone git@bitbucket.org:ssire/axel-forms.git`.
+To clone the AXEL-FORMS distribution from its bitbucket repo run :

+`git clone git@bitbucket.org:ssire/axel-forms.git`.

 Where to start ?
 ----------------